Full Service Medication Dispensary

 The Medication Dispensary is open Monday through Friday 8 AM to 5 PM.

-For after-hours medication pick up, proceed to the Small Animal Clinic front desk.
-All filled medications are taken up front when the Medication Dispensary is closed, with the exception of controlled substances.
-Clients intending to pick up a controlled substance after hours will need to wait for an ER doctor to be available to grab the prescription from the Medication Dispensary.
+For clients picking up medication after-hours or on the weekend, please proceed to the Small Animal Clinic front desk.
+All filled prescriptions are taken to the front desk when the Medication Dispensary is closed, except for controlled substances.
+Clients intending to pick up a controlled substance after hours/weekends will need to wait for an available ER doctor to retrieve the prescription from the Medication Dispensary.

 How To Find Us